kbparagua/zen/readability.md

 As a programmer, code is our main medium to communicate with our fellow programmers.
 That's why it is called Programming **LANGUAGE**!

+## Issues

+1. Names are important!

+  The names **Fuk Mi** and **Fuk Yu** are only acceptable for asians!
+  Don't be like those parents!
+  They are basically saying, *"I give you a silly name because I don't care about your future!"*